National Waste Management Plan

 Related Internet Links

-Pursuant to the Environmental Management Act, the Minister for Infrastructure and the eEnvironment is required to draw up a waste management plan at least once every six years.
-The plan covers the main points of policy on waste management, details of the main aspects for individual types of waste and the policy on the import and export of waste.
+Pursuant to the Environmental Management Act, the Minister for Infrastructure and Water Management is required to draw up a waste management plan at least once every six years.
+The plan covers the main points of policy on waste management, circular economy, details of the main aspects for individual types of waste and the policy on the import and export of waste.
 The National Waste Management Plan also complies with the obligation, derived from various EU directives, to formulate explicit policy or devise certain programmes relating to the various aspects of waste management.

 All authorities must take into account the National Waste Management Plan when dealing with aspects of waste management.